pwk4m1/pwk4m1.github.io/pciconfig.md

 ## Enumerating

-	So, the goal was to get device ID of each device.
+	So, the goal of mine  was to get device ID of each device.
 	If we take a look into the standardized part of configuration space, we can see that Device ID & Vendor ID make up the first 32 bits.
 	This means, that we can grab device ID by reading the high 16 bits of first config dword.

 	The enumeration of all the devices in Pseudo C could look something like this: